 The bill requires the credentialing agency to conduct an on-site inspection of the recovery residence prior to the initial certification and then at least once a year for every subsequent renewal period.
+The bill requires that all employed staff of a recovery residence pass a Level 2 background screening, and that the costs associated with such screenings be the responsibility of the employer or employee.
+The bill establishes the requirements for the submission and evaluation of the background screening.
 The bill requires the credentialing agency to deny certification, and authorizes suspension and revocation of the certification, if the recovery residence: